2 First steps in using the Emu Speech Database Management System

 [5] "msajc022_bndl" "msajc023_bndl" "msajc057_bndl"

-This shows that there 0000_ses contains 7 directories of so-called bundles bndl.
+This shows that the 0000_ses contains 7 directories of so-called bundles with the _bndl suffix.
 Emu organises things such that all the files that belong to the same utterance are always in the same bundle.
 The utterance identifier precedes _.
 Thus in this case, it is clear from the output above that there are 7 utterances whose identifiers are msajc003, msajc010, msajc012, msajc015, msajc023, msajc057.
-We can again use list.files() in combination with file.path() to see what files there are for any utterance, in this case for msajc003:
+We can again use list.files() in combination with file.path() to see what files there are for any bundle, in this case for msajc003:

 list.files(file.path(path.ae, "0000_ses", "msajc003_bndl"))